yourlabs/django-autocomplete-light/docs/source/tutorial.rst

         form = autocomplete_light.modelform_factory(Order)
     admin.site.register(Order)

-There are other ways to generate forms, depending on your needs.
-Chances are that you just wanted to replace selects in the admin then autocomplete-light's job is done by now !
+Refer to the :doc:`form` documentation for other ways of making forms, it is the second chapter of the :ref:`the reference documentation <reference>`.

-:py:class:`autocomplete_light.ModelForm <autocomplete_light.forms.Modelform>` to generate Autocomplete fields, the DRY way
+:py:class:`autocomplete_light.ModelForm <autocomplete_light.forms.ModelForm>` to generate Autocomplete fields, the DRY way
 --------------------------------------------------------------------------------------------------------------------------

+First, ensure that :ref:`scripts are properly installed in your template <install-scripts>`.

-You can use :py:class:`autocomplete_light.ModelForm <autocomplete_light.forms.Modelform>`
+Then, you can use :py:class:`autocomplete_light.ModelForm
-to replace automatic `<select>` fields with autocompletes:
+<autocomplete_light.forms.ModelForm>` to replace automatic
+:py:class:`~django:django.forms.Select` and
+:py:class:`~django:django.forms.SelectMultiple` widgets which renders ``<select>`` HTML inputs by autocompletion widgets:

 .. code-block:: python